joshgerdes/jekyll-uno/_posts/2021-07-03-start-vm-on-connect-for-azure-virtual-desktop.md

  7. **Congratulations, you have now set up Azure Virtual Desktop - Start VM on Connect**; next time someone connects to a turned-off Azure Virtual Desktop session host, the Virtual Machines will now automatically start the users will get a prompt like below:
  8. ![Azure Virtual Desktop - Start VM on Connect](/uploads/avd_startvmconnectprogress1.png "Azure Virtual Desktop - Start VM on Connect")
  9. ![Azure Virtual Desktop - Start VM on Connect](/uploads/avd_startvmconnectprogress2.png "Azure Virtual Desktop - Start VM on Connect")
-10. Before finally, prompting for their login credentials!
+10. Before finally prompting for their login credentials!